SamHe6/PhaseNet/README.md

 In the second task, PhaseNet applies Lasso-based feature selection on ESM-derived embeddings, followed by a stacking ensemble composed of five classifiers, including Random Forest, Extra Trees, GBDT, XGBoost, and MLP.
 Extensive benchmarking across multiple independent test sets demonstrates that PhaseNet outperforms existing LLPS predictors in both general identification and fine-grained classification tasks.
-This modular and interpretable framework provides a robust tool for the systematic discovery and annotation of phase separation proteins.
+This framework provides a robust tool for the systematic discovery and annotation of phase separation proteins.

 ![The workflow of this study](https://github.com/SamHe6/PhaseNet/blob/main/workflow.png)